Yixi-Rao/Comp1110-ass1/README.md

 ### Island Centers

-All game objectives comprise of islands that are created by joining some number of *island centers*, by appropriately placing tiles.
+All game objectives comprise islands that are created by joining some number of *island centers*, by appropriately placing tiles.
-There are exactly ten island centers, seven centred on the board perimeter, thus visible on the outside of the board, and another three in the middle of the board (these island centers only become visible once tiles are placed).
+There are exactly ten island centers: seven centered on the board perimeter, thus visible on the outside of the board, and another three in the middle of the board (these island centers only become visible once tiles are placed).
 The ten island centers are at locations